jpartain89/Software-Install-Guides/docs/ubuntu/CouchPotato/index.md

 Which, is why...

-!!!
-GithubRepos "Custom Repo Location"
+!!! note "Custom Repo Location"
     I keep all of my cloned git repos inside of one, singular directory:

     `~/git`